liborty/rstats/README.md

 * **Version 0.5.1** Added scalar addition `sadd` and linear transformation `lintrans` to `Vectors`.

 * **Version 0.5.0** Introduces *VecVec* trait for all multi-point methods, now implemented for type `&[Vec<f64>]`.
 This is a breaking change but it did allow streamlining of the code and a clean separation of the traits.
 Main benefit to the user is in no longer having to explicitly pass around the dimensionality d.

-* **Version 0.4.15** Added `setsub` similar to `mutzeromd` but it subtracts any given vector from a whole set.
-Moved all functions into new module `functions.rs`.
-The other modules are now exclusively trait implementations.

-* **Version 0.4.14** Added `mutzeromd` - or mutated zero median data, which transforms mutable self to zero-median form.

-* **Version 0.4.13** Added `trend` between two sets of points.
-More comments, tests and examples.